reversed-coffee/reversed-coffee/README.md

 ### Three Sayings I Like

 - "The best antivirus is common sense."
-- "Crappy code is better than no code; prototype first, get something working.
-There's always time to refactor."
 - "Security through obscurity is not security at all.
 Stop adopting it."

 ### Interests